 Dummy 13

-I am paralyzed from chest down and it gave me a
+I am paralyzed from the chest down,

-I performed physiotherapy on it—lifting the legs,
+I performed physiotherapy on it—lifting legs,

-bending the knee, flexing the ankle and moving the toes.
+bending knees, flexing ankles, moving toes.

-After some time, I got bored and made him sit on top my computer.
+and made him sit atop my computer.

 This entry was posted in Poems.
 Bookmark the permalink.